About Me

 I have been a journalist for 18 years, the last 14 of which have been at the BBC.
 The Guardian Media Group sponsored me to study for a masters in print journalism at City University and after graduating I worked as a multimedia journalist at The Press Association (PA) in London and Manchester.
 After leaving PA to join the BBC, I worked for Newsround, BBC Breakfast and the Six and Ten O'Clock News before I started my current role as a senior journalist and team manager for the BBC website.
 I write online news and feature articles and also work as a news editor, sub editor and line manager.
 I was also a lecturer in journalism at the University of Essex until recently.

 I live on the Essex/Suffolk border with my husband, two young children, a dog and chickens.
 I enjoy wild swimming, paddleboarding and singing in a community choir.
-I have run the London marathon twice, most recently in 2021, and in 2023 I volunteered as a tailwalker, supporting the back of the pack.
+I have run the London marathon twice, most recently in 2021.
+In 2023 and in 2024 I volunteered as a tailwalker, supporting the back of the pack.
 I work part-time as a support worker for people with Down's syndrome through the charity Project 21.

 Features